 Scandinavian Journal of Surgery is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 Since January 2022, SJS is a full open access journal.
-This means that all articles submitted in 2022 will be charged an introductory APC of $1,000, discounted from the full rate of $2,000.
-Many institutions have an agreement with SAGE about a partial or full reduction of APC’s, we advise all authors to examine this prior to submission.
+The APC for this Journal is $2,000.
+Many institutions have an agreement with Sage about a partial or full reduction of APC’s, we advise all authors to examine this prior to submission.

 The APC is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.